 Being a municipally-based organization, the foundation of our budget is the municipal levy.
-However, we are committed to minimizing pressure on the levy and for the seventh consecutive year, the RVCA has kept its municipal levy increase to a two percent tax increase by reducing costs, finding efficiencies and maximizing other revenue sources.
-While the levy remains the foundation of our budget, other sources make up over half our revenue.
+However, we are committed to minimizing pressure on the tax base, so despite record-high inflation the RVCA has kept its municipal levy increase to a 2.5 percent tax increase by reducing costs, finding efficiencies and maximizing other revenue sources.
+While the levy remains the foundation of our budget, other sources make up approximately half our revenue in any given year.
 This means that for every dollar invested through the municipal levy, the RVCA is able to double that investment to deliver a variety of programs and services in the Rideau watershed.
 Our other revenue sources include:

-• Charging fees for education programs, conservation areas, permits and planning comments
+- Charging fees for education programs, conservation areas, permits and planning comments - Getting grants for special projects, students and interns

-- Getting grants for special projects, students and interns - Fundraising through our Foundation - Special levies for specific projects that benefit a particular municipality - Joint programming and staff sharing with neighbouring conservation authorities - Landowner contributions for services they receive
+- Fundraising through our Foundation - Special levies for specific projects that benefit a particular municipality - Joint programming and staff sharing with neighbouring conservation authorities - Landowner contributions for services they receive